Be a Tutor

 • Please submit parts 1, 2, 3, 4, and 5 of the application (directions below) as a single PDF file to writingcenter@georgetown.edu.

-• We’ll then invite some applicants to interview the week of March 25th and April 1st.
+• We’ll then invite some applicants to interview the week following spring break.

 • We’ll make final selections and notify next year’s tutors before the end of Early Registration.